Seminarsonly.Com

-ANN for misuse detection
+ANN for Misuse Detection

 Because of the increasing dependence which companies and government agencies have on their computer networks the importance of protecting these systems from attack is critical.
 A single intrusion of a computer network can result in the loss or unauthorized utilization or modification of large amounts of data and cause users to question the reliability of all of the information on the network.
-There are numerous methods of responding to a network intrusion, but they all require the accurate and timely identification of the attack.

 Intrusion Detection Systems